Sport & Physical Education

 Sports Science at Christ’s Hospital

 The Sports Science department is pleased to offer a challenging programme of study designed to meet the needs of students who require a range of subjects that provide a high quality, rigorous academic framework.
-The key to our approach is innovation; we offer two leading courses, both internationally recognised.
-The traditional A Level, which is split in to Theory and Practical modules at both AS & A2.
-Also within the Sixth Form, we are joining an elite group of 14 schools worldwide who are delivering the newly-developed IB Sports, Exercise and Health Science course.
+The key to our approach is innovation; we offer a leading course which is internationally recognised.
+The A Level is split in to Theory and Practical modules at both AS & A2.

 AS/A-level GCE Physical Education (AQA)

 This course takes a multi-disciplinary approach, encouraging the development of different methods of enquiry with the focal point being the performer and the performance.
 It allows students to appreciate the physiological, psychological and sociological issues that underpin both mass participation and elite athlete development.
 The course is based on the interaction between the theory and practice of Physical Education.
 It provides an excellent foundation for students who wish to develop their understanding of the multi-faceted world of sport as both an academic discipline and a global economic industry, and in this respect can provide a natural link to scientific and humanities courses.

 - Provide opportunities for scientific study and creativity within a global context that will stimulate and challenge students.